BestDosage

 • Cigna: Covers chiropractic services.
 Visit limits vary by plan.

-What Insurance Usually Doesn't Cover
+What Doesn't Insurance Usually Cover?

 • Maintenance or wellness visits (only "medically necessary" care)